ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 The browser nodes can communicate with go-ipfs as well, so BrowserC doesn't have to be a browser at all, but instead could be a go-ipfs node!

-You have a choice between using our recommended method with WebRTC-Star or you can quickly create your own kit if you’re comfortable using Docker.
-We provide a [Docker](#docker) image with instructions below.

 ### WebRTC-Star

 We use [WebRTC-Star](https://github.com/libp2p/js-libp2p-webrtc-star) nodes to help discover other peers to connect with directly, browser-to-browser.
 We use the [js-ipfs](https://github.com/ipfs/js-ipfs/blob/master/docs/BROWSERS.md) and Bootstrap libraries.
 For Bootstrap, we’re only using minified CSS.
 If you want a newer version of [js-ipfs](https://github.com/ipfs/js-ipfs/blob/master/docs/BROWSERS.md), you can use the [latest version available](https://cdn.jsdelivr.net/npm/ipfs/dist/index.min.js) from JSDelivr.